jakeprice-me/ppn/shared/ansible-playbooks/network-01/README.md

 # PPN Raspberry Pi Network Server Configuration

-Playbook for `network-01` which is a Raspberry Pi 4 server that provides DNS (Unbound) and DHCP (dnsmasq) services to my LAN.
+Playbook for `network-01` which is a 2GB Raspberry Pi 4B that provides DNS (using unbound) and DHCP (using dnsmasq) services to my LAN.

 ## Install Roles & Collections